angular-experts-io/modern-angular-workshop/exercise-form/README.md

 # Welcome to exercise - Form (20 TODOs)

-In this exercise, we're going to explore how to define and display Angular forms using reactive forms approach
+In this exercise, we're going to explore how to define and display Angular forms using Signals forms approach

 - How to implement form using Angular Signals forms
 - How to implement nested from controls, form groups and form arrays